ethanbrandt/doodle-deck/doodle-deck-vault/initial-concept.md

 Swift Spell Cards' Game Rules are activated immediately upon playing, and then the Card is sent to your Graveyard

 #### Your Deck
-You can have 40 - 60 Cards in your Deck
+You can have 30-50 Cards in your Deck

+Duplicates are allowed in your deck

 If you run out of Cards, you lose